chahatgoyal/CLOTHING_SEGMENTATION_AND_DETECTION/README.md

 5.NumPy

+ The code can be used for any industry on any images and the core algortithm is 'grab-cut algorithm" with the blend of Deep-Learning Convolutional Neural Networks.
+The Repo is designed in a preview way and its limited for fashion Images with auto-segmenting Top-wear clothes(Example: Tshirt, shirts) and Full-body clothes(salwar,gowns, shirt-pants-shoes) After segmentation the clothes are classified according to their colour and types trained on FASHION MNIST

 Demo (AI-Segmentaion)
 Demo Annotation shouldn't be replaced, adding new will not enable the code adaptation to new classes of images.(*The demo phase classes : Fashion full-body, Top-wear*)
 ```